Vanilagy/Bastille/README.md

 This library is meant to, without much complication, add back button functionality to web pages that usually would not have it, such as single-page applications.
 It is not intended to be used to annoy or get in the way of the user, but should instead complement a web experience, based on users' intuition of how the back button should work, for example when aiding in navigation.

+It is important to note that, while Bastille is in use, no other parts of JavaScript should mess with the History API in any way.
+This **will** break this library.

 ## Installation
 To install, simply include the file in your HTML:
 ```html